Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ```

-As you become more adept
+As you become more adept with Python you'll see more

 ## Exercise 4 - Implementing the pyATS test framework